dominickpastore/pymd4c/README.md

        cd build
        cmake ..
        make
+       # Do as root:
        make install

-   The last step must be run as root.
+   The install step must be run as root.
 The library will install to /usr/local by default.
 3. You may need to rebuild the ldconfig cache (also as root): `ldconfig`